 4 African Americans eliminated from jury can seek damages

-NEW ORLEANS (AP) — A federal judge says four African Americans can move ahead with a lawsuit seeking damages from a Louisiana district attorney's office over the racial composition of juries.
+NEW ORLEANS (AP) — Four African Americans can move ahead with a lawsuit seeking damages from a Louisiana district attorney's office over the racial composition of juries, a federal judge has ruled.

 But Drell said four plaintiffs could continue pursuing damages for their allegations that their constitutional rights were violated because they were excluded from juries on the basis of race.